Care at home

 Our first job is to find out exactly what kind of support will help you the most.

-A social care practitioner, with support from an ECL Trusted Assessor will determine whether Short Term Support in the Community is suitable for you.
-Once a referral has been made from the social care practitioner your service will start within 24 hours (or four hours for emergency cases).
+A social care practitioner, with support from an ECL Trusted Assessor will determine whether our short term care service is suitable for you.
+Once a referral has been made from the social care practitioner your service will normally start within 24 hours.

 If you are in hospital, our Trusted Assessor will visit you there and help you to make arrangements for your return home.